Real-money blackjack and the gambler’s fallacy

 A person playing blackjack online loses seven hands in a row.
 On the eighth hand the player bets the maximum amount.
 They tell themselves that another losing hand is not likely after losing seven in a row.
 A winning hand must come sooner or later.

 The roulette player makes a big bet on black because red has come up six times in a row.
 He believes that the odds must be in his favor because there is an even chance of red or black coming up.
+Someone betting on a coin flip chooses heads because tails has come up ten times in a row.
+It is now time for heads to “come due” and reward the player.
+All of these are examples of the common definition of Gambler’s Fallacy.
+A player believes that an outcome that has happened frequently in the past will not happen in the future because the law of averages evens things out.

 The smart blackjack player or gambler knows that this is not true.
 In a 50-50 game such as a coin flip, the 50-50 odds only represent what would happen if the coin was flipped to infinity.
 It does not apply to short term results.